 Many designers try to fit their game within a USPS Medium Flat Rate 2 shipping box.
-This makes shipping slightly easier if you’re shipping by hand.
+USPS Flat Rate boxes are free, come with tape, are priority shipping, and the price is always the same.
+This makes shipping easier if you’re shipping by hand.
 The interior dimensions (what actually fits inside) of that box are: 13 5/8 x 11 7/8 x 3 3/8 inches.

 Fulfillment by Amazon

 If you’re selling on Amazon, you’ll want to keep their dimension parameters in mind.
 Amazon organizes products by size tiers.
 When charging shipping and storage fees, Amazon will go by these tiers.

 Amazon has two overall categories: Standard and Oversize.
 Board games are nowhere close to oversized products, so we can ignore that.

 Amazon further splits Standard products into two categories: Small or Large.

 Max weight: 12 oz 20 lbs

 Small Standard is basically what fits inside a padded envelope.
 Most games will apply to Large Standard.
 Be sure to keep your dimensions within those parameters.
 If you go over, you will be classified as oversized.
 Super expensive.